Jennie's Solo Las Vegas Trip: A Non-Gambler’s Top 5 Places to Visit

 Things to keep in mind: They occasionally close early.
 For some reason, the Monday that I was available, their staff mentioned that the installation was closing shop at 4:30pm.
 Be sure to call well in advance and reserve a time to go or make sure to get your name on a waiting list if it’s booked solid already.

-Personal Score: 4 out of 5. here are few places in Las Vegas where you can actually slow down and think.
+Jennie's Score: 4 out of 5.
+There are few places in Las Vegas where you can actually slow down and think.
 This experiences was unique and private.
 I'd suggest anyone looking to take a step a way from crazy Las vegas to look into this art installation.